-CRS's headquarters is in Washington, D.C. and is a single decision unit that plays a significant role in accomplishing DOJ's Strategic Goal #2 - Prevent Crime, Protect the Rights of the American People, and Enforce Federal Law.
-Within this goal, CRS specifically addresses Strategic Objective 2.5- Promote and protect Americans' civil rights.
-CRS is known as the Department's "peacemaker" and is the only Federal component with this unique mission.
-CRS assists state and local government officials, law enforcement officers, community leaders, and others in resolving and preventing community-based conflicts and civil disorder around issues of race, color, and national origin and developing local capacity to prevent related community conflict and tensions.
-CRS also works to prevent and respond to alleged violent hate crimes on the basis of actual or perceived race, color, national origin, gender, gender identity, sexual orientation, religion, or disability and decrease related community tensions.
+CRS is known as "America's Peacemaker" and is the only agency within the Federal Government with this unique mission.
+CRS assists State and local government officials, law enforcement officers, community leaders, and others in resolving and preventing community-based conflicts and civil disorder around issues of race, color, and national origin and assisting communities in developing their capacity to prevent community conflict and tensions.
+CRS further works to prevent and respond to violent hate crimes based on actual or perceived race, color, national origin, gender, gender identity, sexual orientation, religion, or disability and decrease related community tensions.
 CRS's services assist willing parties in developing and implementing local strategies that can help law enforcement, local officials, community and faith-based organizations, civil rights organizations, and interested community groups respond to alleged hate crimes and find ways to prevent future incidents.

 CRS provides four services to communities throughout the United States: 1) mediation, 2) facilitated dialogue, 3) training, and 4) consultation.
-By mandate, CRS' services are confidential, voluntary, and impartial (42 U.S.C. § 2000g).
+By mandate, CRS's services are confidential, voluntary, and impartial (42 U.S.C. §2000g).
 State and local law enforcement officials and community leaders may request CRS services to reduce tensions stemming from hate crimes, hate incidents, and planned rallies and marches or to promote reconciliation after such events, as well as to improve communication between law enforcement and community members in the aftermath of a hate crime.
-CRS can provide facilitated dialogue between law enforcement and community members to increase mutual understanding about the investigative and prosecutorial process and increase public safety.
+CRS can provide facilitated dialogue between law enforcement and community members to increase mutual understanding about the investigative and prosecutorial process and promote public safety.